What is Cirrhosis?

 • Osteoporosis

 CF cannot be prevented.
 However, genetic testing should be done in a couple with CF or a sick relative.
 The genetic test can determine the risk of CF in a child by examining a sample of blood or saliva from each parent.
-Women can also test if she is pregnant and is worried about the baby's risk.
+Women can also test if she is pregnant and are worried about the baby's risk.

 Take care of the liver to lower the chance of developing cirrhosis.

-• Do not drink alcohol if you have cirrhosis : If you have cirrhosis, you should not consume alcohol.
+• Do not drink alcohol if you have cirrhosis: If you have cirrhosis, you should not consume alcohol.
 Those who have liver disease but do not have cirrhosis should see their doctor about whether they should consume alcohol at all.

-• Eat a healthy diet : Eat a balanced diet that is plant-based and rich in fruits and vegetables.
+• Eat a healthy diet: Eat a balanced diet that is plant-based and rich in fruits and vegetables.
 Choose lean protein sources and healthy carbohydrates.
 Reduce your intake of fried and fatty meals.
 Coffee with caffeine may offer protection against liver cancer and fibrosis.

-• Maintain a healthy weight : Having too much body fat might harm the liver.
+• Maintain a healthy weight: Having too much body fat might harm the liver.
 If you are obese or overweight, discuss a weight-loss strategy with the doctor.

 One or more of the imaging tests listed below may be carried out if the doctor suspects patients have cirrhosis: